 One way to help students apply what they are learning is to relate the concepts to their own lives by forming connections.
 They may be formed between what is happening in their community or what they are hearing on the news.
 Either way, when students can take the content from the classroom and see it in action outside of the classroom, deeper understanding is occurring.

-In any federalism discussion, there are going to be conversations over how everything is not always smooth.
+In any federalism lesson discussion, there are going to be conversations over how everything is not always smooth.
 There are going to be disagreements among states and the federal government.
 Since different geographic areas have different interests and beliefs, the states do the best they can to represent the beliefs behind their citizens.

-Thought-Provoking Activities
+Thought-Provoking Federal Lesson Activities

 Federalism is a HUGE topic for students to learn.
 There are several terms and concepts to learn in addition to differences between the powers of the state and the national government.
 In order to help students gain mastery on this topic, it will be helpful to use a variety of activities.
 Not only will they make lessons more engaging, but students will be able to show what they know.

-One activity may start with students restating what the different vocabulary words in the unit mean.
+One federalism lesson activity may start with students restating what the different vocabulary words in the unit mean.
 By doing this, they are forming their own definitions and then able to check them as a class.
 In addition to this, students can describe what it means for the state to hold power versus at the federal level.
 A strong extension would be to have students provide examples on when the state and federal level may share powers.

 In addition to fiscal problems, students can also be given scenarios dealing with the national and state governments.
 After reading the scenario, students can decide who has power or if the power is shared or given to neither.
 It will be helpful to use the same format as above by having students justify their answer.
-By doing this, they are applying everything they have learned in the unit and reviewing the definitions behind their new concepts.
+Students apply everything they have learned in the unit.

 Leave a Reply